plxity/achievementsof.life/_users/plxity/index.md

 ## December 2021
 - Appointed as Twitter community lead, India 🎉 - [link](https://twitter.com/pragdua/status/1467559757087068162)
+- Took one week vacation to Goa with college friends.
+- Being a birthday month, it is already special to me.
+- Figured ways to make money from side gigs.

 ## November 2021
 - Launched a webapp to find interesting spaces happening on twitter - [link](https://lookfora.space/)